sentinel-hub/eo-grow/docs/source/config-language.md

 ]
 ```

-There is currently no functionality to join together two pipeline chains except by copying both explicitly.
+There is currently no functionality to merge multiple pipeline chains, except by manually concatenating their contents into a single file.